Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

 Also, soft surfaces are best for exercise in this situation.
 Try to avoid concrete if possible.
 Grass is the best choice.

-Gentle exercise after surgery (for whatever condition) can be a good idea – once your dog has recovered enough and your veterinarian gives you the go-ahead to get him mobile and gently active.
+Gentle exercise after surgery (for whatever condition) can also be a good idea, depending on what the surgery was for – and only once your dog has recovered enough and your veterinarian gives you the go-ahead to get him mobile and gently active.

 Always consult your veterinarian before making any changes to your dog’s exercise regime… you want to be sure it’s going to be helpful not harmful.